jarokaz/tpu-gke-sandbox/README.md

 ![training workloads](/images/workload-processing.png)

+We suggest using the [Kubernetes JobSet API](https://github.com/kubernetes-sigs/jobset) as the preferred method of coordinating large-scale distributed machine learning training workloads on Kubernetes.
+When combined with the [Kubernetes Kueue job queuing API](https://github.com/kubernetes-sigs/kueue), it provides flexible and comprehensive training job orchestration.

+This guide describes a configuration that consists of a single [ClusterQueue](https://kueue.sigs.k8s.io/docs/concepts/cluster_queue/) and multiple [LocalQueues](https://kueue.sigs.k8s.io/docs/concepts/local_queue/).
+This topology supports managing and prioritizing jobs submitted by multiple teams using a variety of tools.

+## Environment setup

 Provisioning of the environment has been automated with Terraform.
 The Terraform configuration can be found in the `env_setup/terraform` folder.
 Before applying the configuration you need to select an existing GCP project or create a new one and enable the following services: